kostaskougios/query/Readme.md

 Known issues:
-- Autocomplete is basic, only table names and some sql keywords will be completed, also when pressing <tab> make sure to have a standalone word (spaced from parenthesis, dots etc)
+- Autocomplete is basic, only table names and some sql keywords will be completed, also when pressing <tab> make sure to have a standalone word (spaced from parenthesis, dots etc).
+Basic but very useful!

 # Build from source